Research shows that the direction of a horse's "cowlicks" provides clues to how he will behave when he spooks.

 A protozoal infection mainly found in Mexico, South America and Central America, has been diagnosed in a horse in Texas.

-New research shows that horses transported long distances with a commercial shipping company had low risk of associated health problems.
+Research shows that horses transported long distances with a commercial shipping company had low risk of associated health problems.

 Research shows that horses recognize and react to human emotions expressed by facial cues alone.